klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 Let’s go over the icons one by one.

-**A** Klaytn IDE is forked from Ethereum’s Remix.
+**A** Klaytn IDE is forked from Remix IDE.
 Clicking this icon will redirect you to the documents containing the instructions for using Remix <br>
 **B** Create a Workspace.<br>
 **C** Change the name of a Workspace.<br>
 **D** Delete a Workspace.<br>
 **E** Create a new file.
 The created file will appear in the editor.<br>
 **F** Create a new folder.<br>
 **G** Send Workspace to gist.<br>
-**H** Send a file to browser storage.<br>
+**H** Send a local file to the Workspace.<br>

 ### Plugin Manager <a id="plugin-manager"></a>

 Klaytn IDE runs based on plugins.
 To use its diverse features, you have to activate the modules in the Plugin Manager.
 The default modules in the Icon Panel are File Explorer, Compile, Deploy&Run.
 We will explain more about Compile and Deploy&Run in [3.
-Common Modules] below.
+Common Modules](#3-common-modules) below.

 ![](img/klaytn-ide/5_ide_pluginmanager.png)